scriptPilot/js-google-auth/README.md

     'https://www.googleapis.com/auth/drive'
   ],
   onTokenChange: (token) => {
-    // you can update the Token for other wrappers now }
+    // you can update the Token in your application now }
 });
 ```